tencentyun/intlcloud-documents/yehe_doc/计算和容器/GPU 云服务器/实例类型/计算型实例_intl_en.md

 ## Suggestions on Computing Instance Model Selection

-Tencent Cloud provides diverse GPU Computing instances to meet business needs in different scenarios.
-Refer to the following tables to select a Computing instance as needed.
+Tencent Cloud provides NVIDIA GPU instances to meet business needs in different scenarios.
+Refer to the following tables to select an NVIDIA GPU instance as needed.

 The table below lists **recommended GPU Computing instance models**.
 A tick (**✓**) indicates that the model supports the corresponding feature.
 A pentagram (**★**) indicates that the model is recommended.